UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/bennett/individual_log_bennett.md

 </table>

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)
-This cycle I completed both tasks that I planned to do wich were the instructor exam table and analytics pages.
+This cycle I have completed both tasks that I planned to do.
+They were the instructor exam table and analytics pages.
 Our frontend is almost done and backend is finished.
 Overall we are on track to finish everything we have promised.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)